ETF - Exchange Traded Fund

 The process of converting ETNs to ETFs

-In accordance with an ordinance from the Ministry of Finance, the process of converting the ETNs (Exchange Traded Notes) into ETFs will be executed in 11 stages.
-In Each stage a group of ETNs with similar characteristics will turn into ETFs.
-The first stage took place on October 4, 2018 and the last stage will take place towards the end of 2018.
+In accordance with an ordinance from the Ministry of Finance, the process of converting the ETNs (Exchange Traded Notes) into ETFs was executed in 11 stages.
+In Each stage a group of ETNs with similar characteristics turned into ETFs.
+The first stage took place on October 4, 2018 and the last stage took place towards the end of 2018.

 ETNs were subject to the Securities Law.
-ETFs are subject to the Joint Investments Trust Law, in accordance with Amendment 28, similar to mutual funds.
+ETFs were subject to the Joint Investments Trust Law, in accordance with Amendment 28, similar to mutual funds.

 The difference between ETNs and ETFs